hstreamdb/docs/docs/en/security/authentication.md

 # Authentication
-After enabling tls, clients can verify connecting servers and keep message encrypted, but servers can not verify clients, so authentication is designed to provides a mechanism that servers can authenticate trusted clients.
+After enabling TLS, clients can verify connecting servers and keep messages encrypted, but servers can not verify clients, so authentication is designed to provide a mechanism that servers can authenticate trusted clients.

-Authentication provides another feature that gives client a role name, then hstream will be based on the role to implement authorization.
+Authentication provides another feature that gives a client a role name, then hstream will be based on the role to implement authorization.

-hstream only support TLS authentication, which is an extension of default TLS, to enable TLS authentication, you need to create corresponding key and certificate for a role, then give them to trusted clients, clients use the key and certificate(binding to a role) to connect to servers.
+hstream only support TLS authentication, which is an extension of default TLS, to enable TLS authentication, you need to create the corresponding key and certificate for a role, then give them to trusted clients, clients use the key and certificate(binding to a role) to connect to servers.

 ## create a trusted role
-Generate key:
+Generate a key:
 ```shell
 openssl genrsa -out role01.key.pem 2048
 ```